This easy to make chocolate extract recipe gives rich chocolate flavor and aroma to any dessert or drink and boosts your temptation.

 Instructions

 - Let the mixture infuse for 3-6 months in a cold, dark place, shaking occasionally.
-We want the alcohol to extract all the flavors and oils from the cocoa beans.
-Keeping the extraction process longer will result in a strong and flavored cocoa essence.
-It depends on the strength and size of cocoa beans or nibs, and on the concentration of the extract.
+We want the alcohol to extract all the flavors and oils from the beans.
+Keeping the extraction process longer will result in a strong and flavored essence.
+It depends on the strength and size of beans or nibs and on the concentration of the extract.
+You can speed up the extraction process when you shake it more often.

-- This is an optional step but if you want to get rid of the fat that may residua in the coffee extract you place the cocoa essence in a freezer overnight.
-The next day removes the frozen fat that will be on the top of the extract.
+- This is an optional step,, but if you want to get rid of the fat that may reside in the coffee extract, place the cocoa essence in a freezer overnight.

 Recommended Products